-■ Performance of Timber and Timber Products
+I Performance of Timber and Timber Products\

 ITOCHU evaluates its performance by classifying its timber and timber products into the following four categories based on forest certification and legal compliance.
-Category (A) signifies the highest level of sustainable procurement compliance, requiring FSC® certification and/or PEFC certification - more specifically, it is defined as "(A) Timber handled by a certified forest supplier or timber approved by a certification body".
+Category (A) signifies the highest level of sustainable procurement compliance, requiring FSC certification and/or PEFC certification - more specifically, it is defined as "(A) Timber handled by a certified forest supplier or timber approved by a certification body".

-Including board products such as plywood, MDF, particle board, etc.
+\ Including board products such as plywood, MDF, particle board, etc.

-Classification Based on Legality ltem .
-Result Target iteni FYE 2021 FYE 2022 FYE 2023 FYE 2026 Certified Certified Forest Certification (A) Timber handled by a certified forest supplier or timber approved as a management material by a certification body (acquired FSC or PEFC certification) 35% 35% 25% System (B) Timber harvested in countries or regions assessed as "Low Risk" based on the forest certification system 43% 43% 62% 100% Confirmed Certification of Legality in the Clean (C) Timber whose legality has been confirmed by documents proving that it was cut in compliance with the laws of the place of origin1 22% 22% 13% N/A Wood Act (D) Materials whose legality has been confirmed by "additional measures" 2 0% 0% 0% 0%
+Classification B asod on Legality Item Result Target Classification Based on Legality Item item FYE 2022 FYE 2023 FYE 2024 FYE 2026 Certified Forest Certification 25% 18% Materials or Advanced Management can be System (B) Timber harvested in countries or regions assessed as "Low Risk" based on the forest certification system 43% 62% 7 75% 100% of Le Certification of Legality in the Clean (C) Timber whose legality has been confirmed by documents proving that it was cut in compliance with the laws of the place of origin1 22% 13% 7% N/A Wood Act (D) Materials whose legality has been confirmed by "additional measures"2 0% 0% 0% 0%

-^{1} Specifically, materials confirmed by an export license, certificate of origin, etc.
+\1 Specifically, materials confirmed by an export license, certificate of origin, etc.